-Under the supervision of the Director of Education, Gallery Educator: University and Adult Education works in close collaboration with the MSU Broad Education Team to develop and implement MSU Broad touring programs and associated in-gallery activities for adults and university courses.
+Under the supervision of the Director of Education, the Gallery Educator for University and Adult Programs works in close collaboration with the MSU Broad Education Team to develop and implement MSU Broad touring programs and associated in-gallery activities.
 They contribute to the content, methodology, and overall vision for in-galley teaching by developing/leading tours and overseeing the docent, gallery guide, and volunteer training programs.
 As a gallery educator, this position is responsible for assuring that all volunteers are up-to-date on the current standards in museum pedagogy for youth, adults, and special needs populations.

 - Work closely with Director of Education to identify short- and long-term goals for 1).
 Touring programs, 2).
 University faculty and student engagement, and 3).
 Community Docent, Gallery Guide, and Volunteer training programs

 - Foster engaged learning experiences by developing, delivering, and evaluating dynamic inquiry-based tour experiences and associated activities for university classes, community groups, individuals, and other audiences as assigned.